09 – 18 July 2019 |New York, United States of America

 Where: Conference Room F, United Nations Headquarters

-This side event is organized by Saint Lucia, Samoa, Maldives, the United Nations Office of the High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (UN-OHRLLS) and the International Renewable Energy Agency (IRENA).
+This side event was organized by Saint Lucia, Samoa, Maldives, the United Nations Office of the High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (UN-OHRLLS) and the International Renewable Energy Agency (IRENA).

 For more information on the events and other IRENA engagements at HLPF, please contact IRENA’s New York Office at firstname.lastname@example.org